opendexnetwork/opendex.network/BOLD-01.md

     The sender listening TCP addresses for incoming connections

     4. repeated string pairs
-    The sender list of trading pair symbols, constructed with the base currency first, followed by a  '/' separator and the quote currency (e.g., [“BTC\LTC”, “BTC\DAI”])
+    The sender list of trading pair symbols, constructed with the base currency first, followed by a  '/' separator and the quote currency (e.g., [“LTC/BTC”, “DAI/BTC”])

     5. string raiden_address
     The sender raiden address